 Vineyard

-In Mendoza’s Uco Valley, our high-altitude vineyard is located at 3,600 feet of elevation, in the foothills of the snow-peaked Andes.
-Our winegrowing subappellation is the prestigious IG, or Indicación Geografica, Los Chacayes.
-Situated on an alluvial fan, or ancient riverbed, Los Chacayes is notable for its gravelly, rocky soils, which make for characterful wines, notable for their powerful tannins and fresh acidity.
+Located in Mendoza’s Uco Valley, our high-altitude vineyard sits at 3,600 feet in the foothills of the snow-capped Andes.
+Our winegrowing subappellation is the prestigious IG, or Indicación Geográfica, Los Chacayes, known for its distinctive terroir.
+Set on an ancient alluvial fan, or riverbed, the vineyard’s gravelly, rocky soils yield wines of remarkable character, defined by structure, fresh acidity, and expressive tannins.

 High-Elevation Terroir